Consumer Medicine Information

 If it has expired or is damaged, return it to your pharmacist for disposal.

 If you are not sure whether you should start taking this medicine, talk to your doctor.

 Tell your doctor or pharmacist if you have allergies to any other medicines, foods,

 Tell your doctor or pharmacist if you are pregnant or intend to become pregnant.

-problems including breathing difficulties, seizures and lack of oxygen in their blood.
+including breathing difficulties, rapid breathing, seizures and lack of oxygen in

 Tell your doctor or pharmacist if you are breast-feeding or plan to breast-feed.